Tom Oliphant, Broadhurst’s solicitor, found the site and cabled Broadhurst who was back in England. Broadhurst got on the next available ship.

 School house was opened.
 It is now a boarding house for girls and is situated in the main block.

 The school welcomed female students.
 The first cohort numbered 25.

 Peter Parr retired as headmaster.
 He continued his association with Rotary, taught maths, and helped with careers at St Paul's.
-He did a locum at Huntley Preparatory School Marton between headmasters.
-He was awarded the Queen's Service Medal to service to the community in 2009.
+He was a locum at Huntley Preparatory School, Marton, between headmasters.
+He was awarded the Queen's Service Medal for service to the community in 2009.